 The best Keurig coffee maker is very popular.
 Looking for a great single-use Keurig coffeemaker for your home or office?
 If you don’t mind investing in pods, then most people would suggest a Keurig model.
 You can also check out the best coffee pods to learn more.
 The problem, in our opinion, is deciding between the Keurig K50 vs. K55.

 These two are the most popular, best-selling Keurig models; the K50 and the K55 “Classic”.
 These two models have a lot of similarities, but what are the important differences?
 Let’s take a look at several key comparisons to help you make up your mind and learn more about these Keurig Models.
+With your breakfast covered, you’ll just need the best pasta maker for the perfect lunch.

 First, The K50 and K55 Similarities

 Both Keurig machines are single serve options with water reservoirs that can hold 48 ounces and options for 6, 8 and 10-ounce pours.
+Or, if you’d rather have a latte in the morning, take a look at our Krups xp5280 Espresso machine review too.

 They both offer auto-on controls, high altitude settings, and compatibility with the same coffee pods (K-Cups are preferred, but unlicensed versions of K-Cups will also fit these machines).
 Both prep and pour a cup of coffee in about the same amount of time, and neither natively makes stronger coffee than the other.